How To Stop Procrastinating

 Rewarding Progress

 Set up a system of rewards for completing tasks or reaching milestones.
-These rewards don't have to be big – it could be as simple as a favorite snack, a short walk, or some guilt-free relaxation time.
+These rewards don’t have to be big – it could be as simple as a favourite snack, a short walk, or some guilt-free relaxation time.
 Positive reinforcement can help train your brain to associate task completion with pleasure.

 Developing a Morning Routine